Natalie Wood: Adult career

 Tibbetts observed that Wood's characters in Rebel, Searchers, and Morningstar began to show her widening range of acting styles.
 Her former "childlike sweetness" was now being combined with a noticeable "restlessness that was characteristic of the youth of the 1950s."

-She was leading lady to Frank Sinatra in Kings Go Forth (1958) then refused roles and was put on suspension by Warners.
+She was the leading lady to Frank Sinatra in Kings Go Forth (1958), then refused roles, and was put on suspension by Warner Brothers.
 This lasted for a year until February 1959.
 She returned to be leading lady to James Garner in Cash McCall (1960).
 After Wood appeared in the box office flop All the Fine Young Cannibals (1960), she lost momentum.
-Wood's career was in a transition period, having until then consisted of roles as a child or as a teenager.
+Wood's career was in a transition period, having consisted of roles as a child or as a teenager.